richardcornish/django-emobar/readme.md

 {{ post.body|emo }}
 ```

 Note that the [`django.contrib.markup`](https://docs.djangoproject.com/en/1.5/ref/contrib/markup/) module has been deprecated since Django 1.5 and that a textarea using Markdown will not render HTML.
-Assuming you either [bring back the module](https://github.com/django/django/blob/1.5/django/contrib/markup/templatetags/markup.py) or you install a third-party Markdown solution, the template would probably more closely resemble:
+Assuming you either [bring back the module](https://github.com/django/django/blob/1.5/django/contrib/markup/templatetags/markup.py) or you install a [third-party Markdown solution](https://pypi.python.org/pypi/django-markup-deprecated), and add the package to your `INSTALLED_APPS`, the template would probably more closely resemble:

 ```
 {% load markup emo_tags %}